diyorbek0309/fulfiledu-f-30/README.md

 ## **_HTML:_**

 1. Introduction.
 More about Web.
 Environment setup.
 The structure of HTML document.
 Resources.
 2. Elements and attributes.
 Headings & paragraphs.
 Formatting.
 Comments.
-3. Links, images, lists, tables.
+Links.
-4. Block and inline elements. div & span.
+3. Images.
+Block and inline elements. div & span.
 Class, id and style attributes.
 Inline and internal styling.
-5. Form elements.
+4. Form elements.
+Lists, tables.
-6. Audio, video and iframe.
+5. Audio, video and iframe.
 Layout and Semantics.
-7. Rules of clean code.
-Simple Project.
+Rules of clean code.

 ## **_CSS:_**